No Products in the Cart

-Lactation Care: There are a variety of conditions that mothers have found relief in when incorporating herbal products into their daily regimen.
+Lactation Care: There are a variety of conditions that lactating parents have found relief in when incorporating herbal products into their daily regimen.
 Some of the most common are:

-Lactation Consultant: There are additional resources that a mother can introduce to help make breastfeeding easier and more seamless, one being a lactation consultant.
-Lactation Consultants can:
+There are additional resources to help make chest or breastfeeding easier and more seamless, one being a lactation consultant.
+Lactation Consultants can,

-Healthy Horizons is the first company to offer comprehensive workplace mother’s rooms services and lactation-at-work benefits at scale across North America.
+Healthy Horizons is the first company to offer comprehensive workplace lactation room services and lactation-at-work benefits at scale across North America.
 We support parents at work and at home.
 In addition to our workplace services, we have Breastfeeding Centers in the San Francisco Bay Area.
 We are here to support any of your breastfeeding needs.

 Herb Lore prides itself on offering the highest quality herbal products.
 In addition to their focus on quality, they offer extensive information about the herbal products that they manufacture in-house.
 Their product descriptions are thorough, covering what each product is best used for, suggested dosage, ingredients, related herbs, any potential or known contraindications, and food/herbs to avoid.